wyntr-kirlan/Iyan_Portofolio/ERP Project/Kopi Gayo/readme.md

-## Implementation of Odoo ERP for Kopi Gaiyo (Multi-Outlet Coffee Shop)
+## Implementation of Odoo ERP for Kopi Gayo (Multi-Outlet Coffee Shop)

 ### About Project
 - Client/Company: Gayo
 - Project Duration: Three Months
 - Objective: Integration with Odoo ERP.

-### Background of Kopi Gaiyo & Integration with Odoo ERP
+### Background of Kopi Gayo & Integration with Odoo ERP
-Kopi Gaiyo is a growing coffee shop business operating three physical outlets with plans to expand into a franchise model.
+Kopi Gayo is a growing coffee shop business operating three physical outlets with plans to expand into a franchise model.
 As transaction volumes increased, the business faced challenges in managing multi-outlet operations, payment processing, inventory synchronization, and delivery platform workflows.

-To address these challenges, Kopi Gaiyo planned the implementation of Odoo Enterprise as a unified ERP and POS solution.
+To address these challenges, Kopi Gayo planned the implementation of Odoo Enterprise as a unified ERP and POS solution.
 The integration of Odoo allows the business to benefit from:

 - Real-time monitoring of sales and stock across outlets
 - Unified payment channels (QRIS, cash, EDC, delivery platforms)